jakehildreth/QueenCityCon25/MARP/Slides.md

 ---

 ![bg right:60% 80%](Creed.jpg)
-# Also Popular 25 Years Ago:
+# This Also Made Sense 25 Years Ago:

 ---